Tochoramaina/Women-Cloting-sentiment-analysis/readme.md

 # Women's Clothing E-commerce: Sentiment prediction and Topic Modelling

-In this repository, I implement a dual-stage naural language processing (NLP) pipeline to decode a customer review on a cloth.
+In this repository, I implement a dual-stage natural language processing (NLP) pipeline to decode a customer review on a cloth.
 I combined Bidirectional LSTM and topic extraction to transform raw text into structured, actionable business intelligence

 ## Pipeline Artchitecture
 ### stage 1
+It invloves analysis, visualisation and prediction of customer reviews on women  clothing.
-##Women's Clothing E-commerce
+## Women's Clothing E-commerce

 ## Sentiment prediction and Topic Modelling